TakiShiwa/Themes/README.md

 # Themes Repository

 Welcome to the Beautiful Themes repository!
-Here, you will find a curated collection of stunning themes for various applications and platforms.
+Here, you will find a curated collection of stunning themes for various applications.

 ## 🎨Themes